 There’s no need to worry even if you’ve tried all these different solutions and your remote still doesn’t function.
 The Roku App can be downloaded for free from the App Store or Play Store and used in place of the Roku control.

-Along with using a Roku remote’s standard features, you will be able to cast movies and images to your TV, enable voice control for all of the Roku equipment in your home, and secretly listen to your favorite show’s highlights.
+Along with using a Roku remote’s standard features, you will be able to cast movies and images on your TV, enable voice control for all of the Roku equipment in your home, and secretly listen to your favorite show’s highlights.

 Swap out the remote

-You’re left with no alternative than to buy a new remote if everything else fails.
+You’re left with no alternative but to buy a new remote if everything else fails.
 Make sure your streaming device is compatible with the Roku Remote before you buy one.
 Compatibility shouldn’t be a problem the majority of the time.
 But it’s best to err on the side of caution.